tohmae/pytorch-lightning/docs/source/common/progress_bar.rst

     trainer = Trainer(callbacks=RichProgressBar())

-Customize the theme for your :class:`~pytorch_lightning.callbacks.RichProgressBar` by:
+Customize the theme for your :class:`~pytorch_lightning.callbacks.RichProgressBar` like this:

 .. code-block:: python